ihaveamac/3dsconv/README.md

 If your ROM is encrypted, you must generate ExHeader XORpads with a 3DS system and the ability to use [Decrypt9](https://github.com/d0k3/Decrypt9WIP).

 1. Use `--gen-ncchinfo` with the ROMs you want to generate them for.
-   By default, only ROMs without XORpads will be added into `ncchinfo.bin`.
+   By default, only ROMs without valid XORpads will be added into `ncchinfo.bin`.
 To add all given ROMs, add `--gen-ncch-all`.
 2. Place `ncchinfo.bin` at the root or `/Decrypt9` on your 3DS SD card.
 3. Run Decrypt9, and go to "XORpad Generator Options" and "NCCH Padgen".